Email threading

 - White space—white space in the email subject or email body.

-- Email Action—email action is not considered and the indicators of the email action, RE, FW, FWD, are trimmed from the email subject line for this identification.
+- Email Action—email action is not considered.
+The indicators of the email action, such as RE, FW, and FWD, are trimmed from the email subject line for this identification.

 Email duplicate spare information storage